-Our driving in everyday situations is multifaceted and includes acceleration, gradients, stop-and-go traffic, and high speeds, etc. The Real Driving Emissions (RDE) test procedure, which has been applicable since September 1, 2017, takes into consideration precisely these real-world driving conditions.
+Our driving in everyday situations is multifaceted and includes acceleration, gradients, stop-and-go traffic, and high speeds, etc. The European test procedure that has been applicable since September 1, 2017 within the scope of Euro 6d takes into consideration precisely these kinds of driving situations.
 In the past years, Bosch has actively supported the introduction of this procedure.
 After all, staying true to its guiding principle of “Invented for life”, Bosch is highly committed to using technologies that conserve our natural resources to the greatest extent possible.
-With RDE, the emission values are no longer measured in the test bay but instead under real driving conditions without a predetermined driving profile.

-With RDE, it quickly became apparent that a more realistic consideration of real-world driving leads to more relevant solutions.
+It quickly became apparent that on-the-road testing leads to more effective solutions.
 At Bosch, the many new insights have accelerated technological development significantly.
-Bosch engineers have succeeded in achieving average NOx emissions of 13 mg/km on RDE-compliant test drives with urban, rural, and freeway elements.
-This means that with the current state-of-the-art exhaust technologies from Bosch, vehicles are already today able to achieve significantly lower emissions than the EU’s NOx emission limit of 120 mg/km that will be applicable from 2020.
-And not only that: these reductions can be achieved using existing technologies and while preserving the diesel engine’s renowned efficiency.
+Bosch engineers have succeeded in achieving average NOx emissions of 13 mg/km during drives on roads with urban, rural, and freeway elements.
+With the current state-of-the-art exhaust technologies from Bosch, vehicles are capable of emitting only very little NOx while still preserving the diesel engine’s renowned efficiency.
 Bosch has been able to demonstrate ways in which the entire powertrain system can be optimized, achieving results that even exceed Bosch’s own expectations.
 Bosch makes this possible with, for instance, a rapid-response air management system and sophisticated thermal management of the exhaust-gas treatment system.
 Regarding the air management system: the more dynamic the driving style, the more dynamic exhaust gas recirculation must be as well.
 Turbochargers that respond more quickly than before meet these requirements.
 The combination of high- and low-pressure exhaust gas recirculation makes the air management system even more flexible.
 And regarding the sophisticated exhaust-gas treatment system: Bosch has found a solution in which the starting temperature barely has an effect on emissions anymore.

 Up to now, an issue had existed where – under certain driving conditions – the temperatures in the exhaust system could sometimes drop to a level that was too low, which meant that proper functioning could no longer be fully ensured.
 By establishing a smart link between the engine and exhaust-gas treatment system, it is now possible to take corrective action with foresight.
 This ensures the exhaust system stays warm enough and can do its job reliably, even in city driving.

 An external engineering company analyzed the emissions data collected at the Neckartor in Stuttgart, one of the most critical spots in the whole of Germany.
-After applying a variety of computational models, it came to the following compelling conclusion: if diesel vehicles equipped with the latest technologies replaced the current diesel fleet, the diesel engine would only be responsible for a negligible portion of the relevant emissions.
-The analyses showed that a reduction in the average nitrogen oxide readings had been achieved on the urban RDE test drives in Stuttgart: from 90 mg/km in 2016 to 80 mg/km in 2017.
-And in 2018, this was reduced still further – down to 40 mg/km.
-Bosch has therefore come closer to achieving the goal of a combustion engine that no longer significantly pollutes the air.
-And that is a revolution for the now more than one-century-old diesel engine.
+After applying a variety of computational models, it came to the following compelling conclusion: if diesel vehicles equipped with the latest technologies replaced the current diesel fleet, the diesel engine would only be responsible for a negligible portion of the relevant ambient air contaminants.

 Diesel injection system CRS3-27 for a maximum pressure up to 2,700 bar